 • Missing or bent nails

-DIY or use a pro?
+DIY or use a pro to fix a hardwood floor?

-That’s if a floor specialist does it.
-It’ll probably take longer if you try to do the job yourself.
-Refinishing is not out of a DIYer’s league; though it is a messy, smelly business, it mainly requires an orbital sander.
-Unless you’re an experienced carpenter, resurfacing on your own is not recommended.
+Since over three-fourths of the cost of fixing a hardwood floor are attributable to labor, it can be tempting to do it yourself.
+Unless you’re an experienced carpenter, however, resurfacing on your own is not recommended.
 It requires a whole toolbox of gear, including power saws, grinders and nail guns.

-Bottom line on refinishing vs resurfacing floors
+Bottom line on resurfacing vs refinishing hardwood floors

 If your floor is merely scratched and scuffed, you’re better off refinishing than resurfacing it.
 That’ll restore its original shine, and it’s less invasive.
 Instead of removing the old flooring materials entirely, refinishing involves removing only the top layer of your existing flooring (including the finish), and then replacing it with a new layer.